Indoor Plant Care for Beginners

 Spider Plant

-Pick this if: You stay motivated by regular growth and clear signals.
+Pick this if: You want visible feedback and quick growth signals.

 View care guide